trinhoftheworld/Project-Descriptions-for-Review/Tech Entrepreneur/Interactive_Prototyping.md

 #### Clarity of Writing

-The student should accurately and clearly describe specific aspects and details of the marketing plan.
+The student should accurately and clearly describe specific aspects and details of the prototyping process and their user research.
 Please comment whenever the student's use of words causes confusion.

 ## Watch Outs